Rotator Cuff Injury & Tendinopathy

 Biceps Tendinopathy & SLAP Tears

-Inflammation or degeneration of the long head of the biceps tendon at its labral attachment.
+Inflammation of the long head of the biceps tendon at its labral attachment.
 Causes deep anterior shoulder ache frequently confused with rotator cuff pathology.
-Diagnosed via Speed's and O'Brien's tests; managed with targeted strengthening and activity modification.
+Diagnosed via Speed's and O'Brien's tests.

 Biceps TendonAnterior Shoulder